publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch66/schII/m__us_usc_t15_s4015.md

     (b) __Exclusive provision for review__

-        Except as provided in subsection (a) of this section, no action by the Secretary or the Attorney General pursuant to this subchapter shall be subject to judicial review.
+        Except as provided in subsection (a), no action by the Secretary or the Attorney General pursuant to this subchapter shall be subject to judicial review.

     (c) __Inadmissibility in antitrust proceedings__